Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Max Drawdown Duration is the worst (the maximum/longest) amount of time an investment has seen between peaks (equity highs) in days.'

-• Looking at the maximum days below previous high of 300 days in the last 5 years of Volatility less than 7%, we see it is relatively lower, thus better in comparison to the benchmark SPY (488 days)
+• The maximum days below previous high over 5 years of Volatility less than 7% is 300 days, which is lower, thus better compared to the benchmark SPY (488 days) in the same period.

-• Compared with SPY (87 days) in the period of the last 3 years, the maximum time in days below previous high water mark of 83 days is lower, thus better.
+• During the last 3 years, the maximum time in days below previous high water mark is 83 days, which is smaller, thus better than the value of 87 days from the benchmark.

 AveDuration: